Divisiones Regionales de Fútbol in Asturias: Segunda Asturfútbol

 Segunda Asturfútbol is the second level of the Asturian local football league system.
 It is administered by the Real Federación de Fútbol del Principado de Asturias.

 League format

 The league is played in two groups of 18 teams each.
 At the end of the season, the two champions are promoted with the two winners of promotion playoff's semifinals (four teams in total).
-Three clubs in each group are relegated to Tercera Asturfútbol (six in total).
+On the other hand, three clubs in each group are relegated to Tercera Asturfútbol (six in total).
+However, this 2026-27 season each group will suffer an extra relegation (eight teams in total), as Primera Asturfútbol will reduce its size from 20 to 18 teams for the 2027-28 season.